jiahaoli57/Call-for-Reviewers/README.md

 2. Add new "call for reviewers" links to the `README.md` file.
 Please ensure the link format is clear and includes relevant information.
 3. Submit a Pull Request.

-Alternatively, you can contribute by emailing us directly (jiahaoli57@163.com).
+Alternatively, you can email us directly (jiahaoli57@163.com).

 We appreciate your contributions!